-We are pleased to announce that two recent University of Washington (UW) graduates, Caroline Potter and Kelsey Rudes, were selected as finalists for the 2023 class of the prestigious John A. Knauss Marine Policy Fellowship Program.
+We are pleased to announce that three recent graduate students — Mitchell G. Hebner, Caroline Potter, Kelsey Rudes and Jacquelyn Shaff — were selected as finalists for the 2023 class of the prestigious John A. Knauss Marine Policy Fellowship Program.

 Since 1979, the National Sea Grant College Program has provided one-year fellowships working within federal government offices in Washington, D.C. to over 1,400 early-career professionals.
 Legislative fellows typically spend their time learning about marine-related policy issues in Congress and often get the chance to further key pieces of legislation.
 Executive fellows work for such agencies as NOAA, Environmental Protection Agency, National Science Foundation, State Department, Fish and Wildlife Service, and Department of Energy, often assisting in the implementation of management and conservation laws.

 Knauss finalists are chosen through a competitive process that includes comprehensive review at both the state Sea Grant program and national levels.
 This fall, the finalists will participate in a virtual placement week to get to know each other and interview with potential host offices.
 Following placement, they will begin their fellowships in February 2023.

 About Mitchell G. Hebner: